mtrebi/Rasterizer/README.md

 - [EasyBMP](http://easybmp.sourceforge.net/) to work with images (read/write diffuse, specular, normal textures...)
 - [GLM](http://glm.g-truc.net/0.9.8/index.html) to easily work with matrices

-All this libraries are included under the lib/ directory and are build with CMake.
+All these libraries are included under the lib/ directory and are build with CMake.

 # References